paulgc/magellan/README.md

 # magellan_catalog

-Magellan with catalog for metadata
+Magellan with catalog for metadata.